 - Rational choice: a calculation of the costs and rewards of committing a crime

 This explanation places the blame onto the criminals instead of blaming external factors for an individual’s behaviour.
 Many argue this is an advantage as it allows individuals to accept responsibility for their actions but left realists criticise this explanation for ignoring structural causes such as poverty.

-To tackle crime, right realists firmly believe in a zero- tolerance policy - even minor undesirable behaviour is treated harshly to prevent more severe secondary deviance later on.
+To tackle crime, right realists firmly believe in a zero-tolerance policy—even minor undesirable behaviour is treated harshly to prevent more severe secondary deviance later on.
 Wilson and Kelling’s ‘Broken Window’ proposes that maintaining seemingly minor problems such as a broken window, can prevent more 'broken windows' and more serious crimes.
 This approach to crime has been criticised on several grounds.
-Marxists argue that the focus on petty crimes means more serious white collar crimes are ignored.
-Another issue is that it can displace crime- the policy is often pressed onto specific locations, this deters crime in that area but instead criminals will commit a crime somewhere else - this means that it does not solve or prevent crime.
+Marxists argue that the focus on petty crimes means more serious white-collar crimes are ignored.
+Another issue is that it can displace crime as the policy is often pressed onto specific locations.
+This deters crime in that area but instead criminals will commit a crime somewhere else.
+This means that it does not solve or prevent crime.

 Overall, left realists argue that crime is caused by relative deprivation, subcultures and marginalisation.
 To tackle these issues they aspire to reduce inequality within society by creating a friendlier relationship between the police and the community and by promoting diversity.
 These ideas have greatly influenced our understanding of crime and deviance, they have even sparked change through government policies.
 However, many argue that no improvement has been made and that government policies have not helped to prevent crime.
 Despite this, left realist ideas have certainly added to our knowledge about the causes and potential solutions to deviance.

 Cardwell, M., Flanagan, C. (2016) Psychology A level The Complete Companion Student Book fourth edition.
 Published by Oxford University Press, United Kingdom.